streamcircle/docs.tween.ly/src/content/docs/user-guide/gallery-overview.md

 - Icons with graphics file state:
   - **Is final** – the graphics file was marked as final
   - **Is published** – the graphics file is available in the store
   - **Is exported** – the graphics file was exported.
-This is especially useful within a Private workspace, in which only two graphics files can be exported.
+This is especially useful within a Personal workspace, in which only two graphics files can be exported.
 - **Open** card preview action -->

 <!-- ---